 Credit Quality: The Fund invests primarily in investment-grade debt securities, but may invest up to 15% of its total assets in below investment-grade securities, commonly referred to as "high-yield" or "junk" bonds.
 For all securities other than mortgage-related securities, the Fund may invest in below investment-grade securities only if they are rated B or higher by Moody's, S&P or Fitch, or, if unrated, determined to be of comparable quality.
 For mortgage-related securities, the Fund may invest in securities of any credit quality, including those rated below B.

 Duration: The Fund's average duration, as calculated by the Subadviser, is normally equal to that of its benchmark, plus or minus two years.
-The duration of the Barclays Aggregate (U.S.) Bond Index as of December 31, 2012 was 5.06 years.
+The duration of the Barclays Aggregate (U.S.) Bond Index as of December 31, 2013 was 5.55 years.
 Average duration is a weighted average of all bond durations in the Fund's portfolio, and is an approximate measure of the sensitivity of the market value of the Fund's holdings to changes in interest rates.
 If the Fund's duration is longer than the market's duration, the Fund would experience a greater change in the value of its assets when interest rates are rising or falling than would the market as a whole.
 The average duration of the Fund's portfolio was 5.49 years as of December 31, 2013.